Testing the Predictions of Surprisal Theory in 11 Languages: Results

 We find a consistent effect of surprisal for $w_t$ of between 2-4 ms/bit.
 There is some inter-language variability, with the smallest effect for Hebrew, and larger effects for Dutch, Russian, Greek and Italian.
 We find smaller effects for $w_{t-1}$, ranging from between 0-2 ms/bit.
 There is no obvious effect of surprisal for $w_{t-2}$.
 Overall, these results differ slightly from those reported in \citet{smith2013effect}, who investigate reading times on the English Dundee Corpus \citep{kennedy2003dundee} and find a stronger effect for $w_{t-1}$ than we do.
 However, our results are not inconsistent with the relatively lower spillover effects traditionally observed in eye-tracking data.

 Turning to contextual entropy, we find slightly smaller effects, and slightly more variance between languages.
 There is no obvious relationship between the effect sizes for surprisal and contextual entropy.
 For example, Dutch, which has a larger surprisal effect, has one of the smallest effect sizes for entropy.
-For frequency, we find a consistently negative effect for $w_t$, as expected---as words get more frequent they take less time to read.
+For negative log frequency (i.e., unigram surprisal), we find a consistently positive effect for $w_t$, as expected implying that as words get more frequent they take less time to read.
 For $w_{t-1}$ and $w_{t-2}$ effects are much smaller and less consistent across languages.
-For example, Dutch, Finnish, Italian and Russian all have consistently positive frequency effects for $w_{t-1}$, whereas in Turkish and Greek, these effects are negative.
+For example, Dutch, Finnish, Italian and Russian all have consistently negative frequency effects for $w_{t-1}$, whereas in Turkish and Hebrew, these effects are positive.

 We find consistent effects for word length, which are positive for every language on $w_t$.
 We also find consistent negative effects for $w_{t-1}$.
 This may be due to the fact that readers are likely to skip a word if it comes after a long word, which would be associated with a reading time of zero in our analysis.
 Overall, these coefficient estimates are in line with previous reading time studies and further highlight the crosslinguistic consistency of our results.